 9. Familiarize yourself with the orientation materials for new students

-Orientation week will take place from August 28 – September 3, 2017, with the opening ceremonies being held on August 29, 2017.
-Please note that participation to the orientation week is mandatory during August 28 – September 1, 2017.
-In addition the student organization Probba organizes activities during the weekend September 2-3, 2017.
+Orientation week will take place from August 26 – September 1, 2019.
+Please note that participation to the orientation week is mandatory during August 26-30, 2019.
+In addition the student organization Probba organizes activities every evening of the week and during the weekend on August 31 - September 1, 2019.
 Part of the o-week program is required for the Orientation to University Studies course (1 cr).
 In case you cannot arrive in Mikkeli on time for the orientation week, please contact us by email to negotiate about the issue: email@example.com.
-The first business course Global Business Environment will begin on Monday, September 4, 2017 with mandatory attendance.
+The first business course Global Business Environment will begin on Monday, September 2, 2019 with mandatory attendance.

-As a part of your orientation, you will be assigned a student tutor, who will help you with practical matters.
+As a part of your orientation, you will be assigned a student tutor in early August, who will help you with practical matters.
 You can contact your tutor with any questions you might have.

 To get off to a swift start with your studies, you should familiarize yourself with the contents of your studies and other practicalities during the summer.
 During your studies, the university provides you with services that support you both in your studies and life management.
 You will find information regarding studying in Mikkeli and student services on Into.